Rumic World Home Contact Messageboard Updates

 (The Hawaiian Headmaster from Hell)

 The Principal returns from his trip to Hawaii, unfortunately for the students of Furinkan High he still harbors a strong dislike of almost any fashionable hairstyle.
 Akane, Ranma and the other students must find the coconut with the school rules pardon inside or lose their hair.
+However the Principal has hidden the coconut in one of his many offices scattered throughout the school and insists that he has forgotten where he put it.
+The students make their way through many different Hawaiian-themed rooms until they finally locate the missing coconut.

 Episode Staff: